 - One of the things that often alarms passengers other than changes in movement are the changes in sounds within the aircraft; so if you keep on yapping away (or if you distract yourself with the things listed above) you can distract yourself from overthinking every suspicious noise that could trigger your fear of flying.

 If all else fails, you can do either of these two things:

 Seek a professional’s help.
-Try formal courses that will help you get over your fear of flying (I have listed some of them in point #1)
+As a type of anxiety disorder, there are various trained therapists that can help you cope with your fear of flying and who can better manage ‘controlled exposures’ as discussed in the second point above.
+There are also some formal courses that will help you overcome fear of flying (I have listed some of them in point #1)

 I still have my fear of flying BUT it only comes and goes in just a matter of seconds.
-I can absolutely say with confidence that I have fully come to learn how to manage my fear and not let it control me — aaaand (wait for it…) I bet you could too!
+I can absolutely say with confidence that I have fully come to learn how to manage my fear and not let it control me — and I bet you could too!